 I don't really know much about the world of sex stuff.
 I'm not sex-negative or nuffin (a term which I assume is the opposite of "sex-positive"), I just prefer to have sex without spending £500 on accessories first.

-Clearly I had a lot to learn from the Sexpo, so I opened my eyes, ears, mind, and mouth and tried to inhale as much sexy knowledge as I could.
-Here is some (but not all) of what I learned:
+Clearly I had a lot to learn from the Sexpo, so I opened my eyes, ears, mind and mouth and tried to inhale as much sexy knowledge as I could.
+Here is some (but not all) of what I learnt:

 Lesson #3.
 In spite of the guild, "erotic artist" still looks like a pretty lonely place to be.